garygr2002/Rebalance/README.md

 ## Installation

 This project was designed and coded in an Ubuntu Linux environment using the IntelliJ IDE and Java version 11.
 It should be possible to install and run, or even build the software in a Windows, or MacOS environment.
 At this time I have decided against investigating the steps required for installing the product in non-Linux environments.
-You will need the Java 11 jre to run the software.
+You will need the Java 11 JRE to run the software.

 Among the releases for this product, you will find the following files: